LabOrchestrator/LabOrchestrator/README.md

 When you update the VM images you can just change the URL of the docker image in the lab orchestrator.

 I also recommend reading chapters 4.2.1 "Custom base Image with Cloud-init Setup", 4.1.4.6 "Container Disks" and 3.2 "Lab Orchestrator Production Installation".

+There are some example VMs in [docker hub](https://hub.docker.com/repository/docker/biolachs2/example_vms).